Bread and Roses Event

 Gary Atkins Sound Systems

-And finally, thank you to our volunteer leaders in 2014!
+And finally, thank you to our 2015 volunteer leaders!

 Auction Chair: Denise Eschardies

-Auction Committee: Jane Brody, Jill Johnson, Kathleen Scott, Judith Bennett and Stephen Schweitzer
+Auction Committee: Jill Johnson, Kathleen Scott, Lee Moldaver, Carla Rosin, Jane Brody, Judith Bennett and Stephen Schweitzer

 100 YEARS OF BREAD & ROSES